rachellevanger/PersistenceFromBMP/README.md

 # PersistenceFromBMP

-This program works with perseus_4_beta (http://www.sas.upenn.edu/~vnanda/perseus/) and cluster-delegator (https://github.com/shaunharker/cluster-delegator) to process bmp images to persistence diagrams in parallel.
+This program works with perseus_4_beta (http://www.sas.upenn.edu/~vnanda/perseus/) to generate persitsence diagrams from a collection of bmp images in a common directory.